-Companies need people with ideas, people who know how to tackle setbacks and those who have travelled and seen things maybe other candidates haven’t.
+Companies need people with ideas, people who know how to tackle setbacks and those who have traveled and seen things maybe other candidates haven’t.
 Travelling makes us more mature and it gives us a lot of life experience, as well as independence.
 So my next recommendation: go abroad!
 Be your own leader and find out what you want to do with your life.

 Here are four further sources of inspiration and extra advice on how to start creating your “impossible” future:

-- Steve Jobs speech in Stanford University 2005 YouTube
+- Steve Jobs speech in Stanford University 2005

 - The Element, by Sir Ken Robinson.